niplav/site/venn_consciousness.md

 Using Venn Diagrams to Visualize Conceptions of Intelligence, Consciousness and Sentience
 =========================================================================================

-To read: Wikipedia articles on

-* Consciousness
-* Sentience
-* Sapience
-* Intelligence
-* Information processing

 Relevant Classes
 ----------------

-5 Classes:
+### Descriptions

+* Information processing
+* Optimizing
 * Intelligent
+* [Sentient](https://en.wikipedia.org/wiki/Sentience): "Sentience is the capacity to feel, perceive, or experience subjectively."
-* Sentient
+* Affectively sentient
 * Conscious
-* Affectively sentient
-* Information-processing
-* Optimzing

-### Descriptions
+* [Sapient](https://en.wikipedia.org/wiki/Sapience): "[…] sapience […] is the ability to think and act using knowledge, experience, understanding, common sense and insight."

 Terms (short, and only gesturing towards a definition):